aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 ﻿---
 title: Working with Hyphenation
-description: "Aspose.Words for C++ enables to use hyphenation for a more compact arrangement of text.
+description: "Aspose.Words for C++ allows to use hyphenation for a more compact arrangement of text.
 It provides advanced algorithms to work with hyphenation dictionaries, uses OpenOffice dictionaries."
 type: docs
 weight: 65
 url: /cpp/working-with-hyphenation/